FN Minimi: Feeding

 The weapon is fed from the left-hand side by disintegrating-link M27 ammunition belts (a miniaturized version of the 7.62mm M13 belt), from either an unsupported loose belt, enclosed in a polymer ammunition box with a 200-round capacity attached to the base of the receiver, or from detachable STANAG magazines, used in other NATO 5.56 mm assault rifles such as the M16 and FNC.
 Magazine feeding is used only as an auxiliary measure, when belted ammunition has been exhausted.
 The ammunition belt is introduced into the feed tray, magazines are seated inside the magazine port at a 45° angle, located beneath the feed tray port.
 When a belt is placed in the feed tray it covers the magazine port.
 Likewise, a magazine inserted into the magazine well will prevent the simultaneous insertion of a belt.
 The magazine port, when not in use, is closed with an L-shaped hinged flap equipped with a tooth, which engages a corresponding opening in the magazine and serves as a magazine release.
 This feature was developed by FN's Maurice V. Bourlet and allows the Minimi to be instantly changed from belt feed to magazine feed without any modification.

-The pawl-type feeding mechanism is modeled on the system used in the MAG general-purpose machine gun, which was originally used in the World War II-era MG 42.
+The pawl-type feeding mechanism is modelled on the system used in the MAG general-purpose machine gun, which was originally used in the World War II-era MG 42.
 The belt is moved in two stages during both the forward and rearward movement of the reciprocating bolt carrier, which provides for a smooth and continuous feeding cycle.
 The feeding mechanism top cover features a device that indicates the presence of a cartridge in the feed path.

 Barrel

 The barrels used in the Minimi have an increased heat capacity for sustained fire, feature a chrome-lined rifled bore (six right-hand grooves) and are manufactured in two versions: with a 178 mm (1:7 in) twist rate used to stabilize the heavier Belgian 5.56×45mm SS109 projectile, or a 305 mm (1:12 in) twist for use with American M193 ammunition.
 The barrels have a quick-change capability; a lever is provided on the left side of the weapon that unlocks the barrel allowing the shooter to push it forward removing it from its trunnion.
 A carrying handle is also fixed to the barrel and assists in the barrel change process.
-A trained soldier can perform a barrel change and ready the weapon for aimed fire in 6–7 seconds.
-Early models of the Minimi had a flash suppressor with side ports as seen on the FAL, CAL and FNC rifles; new production guns have a shorter, cone-shaped slotted flash suppressor.
+A trained soldier can perform a barrel change and ready the weapon for aimed fire in 6 to 7 seconds.
+Early models of the Minimi had a flash suppressor with side ports as seen on the FN FAL, FN CAL, and FN FNC rifles; new production guns have a shorter, cone-shaped slotted flash suppressor.